ambigi/Java-Platformer/README.md

 ### Game Mechanics
 **Movement**:
-Use the arrow keys to move left and right.
+Use the A and D keys to move left and right.
 Press the spacebar to jump over obstacles.

 ![Player Jumping over obstacles](https://i.imgur.com/BMmY6H9.gif)